dolbyio-samples/comms-sample-node-token-auth-aws-lambda/README.md

 ### 📁 0-set-up-local-authentication-server-and-client

-Run a local Express server to get an access token from the Interactivity API.
+Run a local Express server to get an access token from the Dolby.io Communications API.
 Includes sample client code to test server.

 ```